There are affiliate links in here.

 Jackson Hole is expensive.
-I’m sure it can be visited on a budget, I just didn’t really do that.
+I’m sure it can be visited on a budget, I just didn’t really do that, mostly because I was living there, not just visiting.
 BUT this is one way to save you a pretty penny on your visit to Jackson in the winter (or summer, but most of this applies to winter as I know nothing about wildlife in the area in the summer.)
 Jackson Hole offers a wide variety of winter wildlife safaris, most being anywhere from $250-$1200 depending on the type of tour and how far it goes.
 Private tours are the expensive end of that range.
 So now I’m going to teach you how to do a winter wildlife safari in the Jackson area all on your own.

 I’ll organize this by animal and tell you where I saw them and when.
 All the directions and when I say before the campground, I mean coming from Jackson.
 Just keep in mind, this is all from my personal experience and in no way reflected on any type of scientific research on living habits or anything like that.
 Now, let’s go!

 I didn’t see my first (and only) wolf until about a month (sometime in March) before I left Wyoming for the winter.
 I had three animal sightings on my list of goals for the winter and wolves was the first one, followed by moose and bears.

 I saw my wolf on Gros Ventre Road.
 That may not be the section of road I saw it on, but I started on it.
 Just past Kelly there is a sign directing you to the right for Gros Ventre Road, which keeps going to Slide Lake and all kinds of other cool stuff.
 We went past the turn and towards Antelope Flats Road, which we also passed.
 There is a little cabin off on the left a little ways past the Antelope Flats turnoff.
 I saw the wolf right before the cabin.
 It ran across the road then walked along the side before walking off towards Gros Ventre Road again.